TheTrigger/VoidMain/README.md

 ## Known issues

 - **Application closes instead of canceling the current operation after pressing `Ctrl+C` if it was started with `dotnet run`.**<br>This is due to the [issue](https://github.com/dotnet/cli/issues/812) in the .NET CLI.
 Use `dotnet publish` and run the compiled executable instead.
-- **Command line reader is not working on Linux as expected (at all).**<br>Terminal is working differently than the Windows console. .NET team tried to make a `Console` API to behave the same way on all platforms with many hacks and compromises, but it is still have differences and bugs. `PowerShell` have some native calls to make it work on Linux.
+- **Command line reader is not working on Linux as expected (at all).**<br>Terminal works differently than the Windows console. .NET team tried to make a `Console` API to behave the same way on all platforms with many hacks and compromises, but it is still have differences and bugs. `PowerShell` have some native calls to make it work on Linux.
 I hope, someday I can make it work too.

 ## License
 MIT License.
-See LICENSE file for more details.
+See [LICENSE](LICENSE) file for more details.